Interstitial Lung Disease

 Asbestosis: lung inflammation and scarring brought on by asbestos fiber inhalation

-Blockages in the lungs' tiniest airways, known as bronchioles, are the result of bronchiolitis obliterans.
+Blockages in the lungs' tiniest airways, known as bronchioles, result from bronchiolitis obliterans.

-Black lung disease, or coal worker's pneumoconiosis: is a lung ailment brought on by coal dust exposure.
+Black lung disease, or coal worker's pneumoconiosis, is a lung ailment caused by coal dust exposure.

-Chronic Silicosis: Is a lung condition brought on by inhaling the silica mineral.
+Chronic Silicosis: This lung condition is brought on by inhaling the silica mineral.

 Desquamative interstitial pneumonitis: Lung inflammation brought on by desquamative interstitial pneumonitis is more prevalent among smokers.

-Familial pulmonary fibrosis: A accumulation of scar tissue in the lungs that affects a group of peple in a family is known as familial pulmonary fibrosis.
+Familial pulmonary fibrosis: An accumulation of scar tissue in the lungs that affects a group of people in a family is known as familial pulmonary fibrosis.

 Idiopathic pulmonary fibrosis: is an unidentified illness where scar tissue grows all over the lung tissue.